SaltyJoss/Dynamic-System-Framework-Engine/README.md

+# MicroGravity Robotics Engine (MGRE)

-# Implementation of Mathematical Modelling and Control Optimisation for a Multi-DOF Robotic Arm in Microgravity
+### Implementation of Mathematical Modelling and Control Optimisation for a Multi-DOF Robotic Arm in Microgravity